rheanair7/Online-retail-customer-intelligence-study/README.md

+# Online Retail Customer Intelligence Study

+This repository contains a **collaborative group project** focused on building a comprehensive customer intelligence study for a UK-based online giftware retailer.
+The project was developed as part of our academic coursework and reflects contributions from all team members.

+---

+## Project Objective

+The goal of this project is to analyze customer transaction data to:
+- Describe current business performance
+- Diagnose underlying causes
+- Prescribe actionable strategies
+- Predict future outcomes

-The objective of this project is to build a comprehensive customer intelligence study that not only describes current business performance but also diagnoses the underlying causes, prescribes actionable strategies, and predicts future outcomes.
-The company specializes in selling unique, all-occasion giftware to wholesale buyers across different countries.
-Key strategic questions include:
+The company specializes in selling unique, all-occasion giftware to wholesale buyers across multiple countries.

+---

+## Key Strategic Questions
-1. What products should be sold to which countries, and during which time periods, to maximize sales?
+- What products should be sold to which countries and during which time periods to maximize sales?
-2. How do customer behaviors vary by region, season and product type?
+- How do customer behaviors vary by region, season, and product type?
-3. Which products are often purchased together, how can this support effective bundling strategies?
+- Which products are often purchased together, and how can this support effective bundling strategies?
-4. How can we better understand and serve different customer segments based on their value contribution?
+- How can we better understand and serve different customer segments based on their value contribution?

-We have produced a code, report, presentation and tableau visualization of our work.
-The data set used is The Online Retail II dataset, hosted on the UCI Machine Learning Repository and can be accessed here: https://archive.ics.uci.edu/dataset/502/online+retail+ii.
-This dataset contains transactional data from a UK-based non-store online retailer, covering the period from December 1, 2009, to December 9, 2011.

-The insights generated from analysis can support decision-making in several key areas:
+---

+## Dataset

+We used the [Online Retail II dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii) from the UCI Machine Learning Repository.
+It includes transactional data from December 1, 2009, to December 9, 2011, from a UK-based non-store online retailer.

+---

+## Analytical Approaches & Deliverables

+- **Customer Segmentation & Marketing**
-Customer Segmentation and Marketing: We used RFM analysis (Recency, Frequency, and Monetary) to identify customer segments such as “Champions” and “At Risk.”
-This enables the business to run targeted marketing campaigns to retain loyal customers and re-engage inactive ones.
+  Using **RFM Analysis** (Recency, Frequency, Monetary) to segment customers into categories such as *Champions* and *At Risk*, enabling targeted marketing strategies.

-Sales and Product Strategy: Association rule mining (Apriori) uncovers patterns in product combinations that are frequently purchased together.
-These insights can guide the development of product bundling and cross-selling strategies tailored to specific markets.

-Geographical Targeting: Analysis of transaction data by country provides insights about regional purchasing preferences.
-These insights can guide decisions on which products to promote in which countries and at what times, enabling more effective allocation of sales and marketing resources.
+- **Sales & Product Strategy**
+  Implemented **Association Rule Mining (Apriori algorithm)** to identify product combinations frequently bought together, informing bundling and cross-sell opportunities.

+- **Geographical Targeting**
+  Analyzed purchasing patterns by country to guide regional marketing and product focus.

+- **Demand Forecasting**
-Demand Forecasting: The Holt-Winters method supports forecasting future sales trends by product and region.
-This aids in planning promotions, managing inventory, and coordinating logistics.
+  Applied **Holt-Winters exponential smoothing** to forecast sales trends by product and geography, aiding in inventory and promotion planning.

-Inventory Optimization: Understanding seasonal demand helps manage inventory more efficiently, reducing storage costs and avoiding product shortages.

-Customer Lifecycle Management: Analyzing customer behavior over time reveals changes in engagement levels.
-This enables timely actions, such as sending personalized offers to maintain relationships.

-Strategic Reporting: Interactive Tableau dashboards give stakeholders a clear view of key metrics, customer trends, and business performance, supporting informed and timely decisions.
+- **Inventory Optimization**
+  Assessed seasonal demand patterns to reduce holding costs and prevent stockouts.

+- **Customer Lifecycle Management**
+  Tracked engagement changes over time to support retention strategies using personalized offers.

+- **Strategic Reporting**
+  Developed **interactive Tableau dashboards** for clear, visual reporting of key metrics and customer behavior insights.

+---

+## Deliverables

+- Python code notebooks
+- Final project report
+- Project presentation
+- Tableau dashboard visualizations

+---

+## Credits

+This project was developed collaboratively by our team as part of a group coursework assignment.
+All members contributed to the analysis, development, and insights presented.